-HUM 505 - Organizational Ethics
+HUM 505 - Credit Hours: 3

+Organizational Ethics

 An analysis of the foundation of ethical behavior in business, including an introduction to social graces and the importance of professional image.
 Emphasis is placed on a comparison between Judeo-Christian and secular ethical paradigms, as well as the social responsibility of organizations to contribute to the common good.
+(Cross-listed as HU or HUM 405 for undergraduate students in the 4+1 program.)

-HUM 515 - Coaching and Communication Strategies
+HUM 515 - Credit Hours: 3

+Coaching and Communication Strategies

 This course teaches practical skills of personal and professional coaching necessary for moving organizations forward to achieve strategic goals and objectives.
 Students will practice fundamental coaching skills in the context of direct coaching relationships, with applications to team leadership, conflict management, and strategic planning.
+(Cross-listed as HU or HUM 415 for undergraduate students in the 4+1 program).

-HUM 550 - Dynamics of Counseling
+HUM 550 - Credit Hours: 3

+Dynamics of Counseling